 The DSCA offers a key vector for the Army to contribute resources toward mitigating the threat posed by the Chinese fishing fleet.
-The DSCA's consistent presence and effective branding offer an excellent pairing for the military services to apply resources toward interoperability training for disaster response and humanitarian assistance.
-Perhaps most importantly, DSCA provides an integrated channel for all the contributing services and agencies engaged against China's abusive fishing practices.
-In the past, the United States sometimes lacked a coordinated approach to building partner capacity, so many U.S. agencies offering resources intermittently contacted single representatives of underresourced partner nations.
-Not only does this appear disorganized to would-be partners, but it also increases the cost of receiving aid from the United States.
-The DSCA's approach toward tailoring assistance packages for the needs of each nation offers the DOD an effective partner in placing resources at the point of need.

-Economic.
-In the realm of economics, the joint force should seek to illuminate the negative consequences of Chinese economic practices in all diplomatic, information, and military activities.
-Efforts should seek to inform partner nations about the risks of Chinese debt-book diplomacy that frequently recur within the BRI.
-The joint force should leverage the support of NGOs for this critical objective.
-NGOs like the Pew Charitable Trusts specialize in counter-IUU fishing.
-35 These NGOs often retain local representatives that maintain longstanding relationships with local government leaders, which avoids the perception that the United States pushes a colonialist or political agenda.
-IGOs like the World Bank also offer another meaningful path for influence on counter-IUU fishing.
-36
+The DSCA's consistent presence and effective branding offers an excellent pairing for the military services to apply resources toward interoperability training for disaster response and humanitarian assistance.
+Perhaps most importantly, DSCA provides an integrated channel for all the contributing services and of NGOs for this critical objective.
+NGOs like the Pew Charitable Trust specialize in counter-IUU fishing.35 These NGOs often retain local representatives that maintain longstanding relationships with local government leaders, which avoids the perception that the United States pushes a colonialist or political agenda.
+IGOs like the World Bank also offer another meaningful path for influence on counter-IUU fishing.36